ericsalvi67/ericsalvi67/README.md

 🎧Hardware, audiphile and eletronic devices enthusiast.

-- 🌱 I'm Currently studing System Development Technology degree.
+- 🌱 I'm Currently studing System Analysis and Development .

 - ⚡ Fun fact: [This is how we do action in Uganda](https://youtu.be/rQuD8K7x0qg?si=XWEsGqYdhKuM-Q2w)